linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 - Keeping trade secrets private
 - Avoiding financial losses wrought by damaged resources
 - Avoiding legal liability and compliance breach
-- Protecting brand integrity and public good will toward image
+- Protecting brand integrity and public goodwill toward image
 - Ensuring the continuity of ongoing business operations
 - Framing business relationships by establishing trust and limiting liability
 - Enabling stakeholder objectives to be achieved

 ### Risk Exposure
-Risk Exposure is the organization's susceptability to loss.
-When quantified the likelihood or probability of an incident is considered along with the anticipated impact or loss if it were to actually occur.
+Risk exposure is the organization's susceptibility to loss.
+When quantified, the likelihood or probability of an incident is considered along with the anticipated impact or loss if it were to actually occur.

 ### The Pervasive and Persistent Nature of Risks
-Elements of risk include threats, attacks, and vulnerabiloties that have the potential to cause harm.
+Elements of risk include threats, attacks, and vulnerabilities that have the potential to cause harm.
 Risk can nether be eliminated, nor terminated.
-Ongoing management of risk including risk mitigation is vital to an ERM strategy.
+Ongoing management of risk, including risk mitigation, is vital to an ERM strategy.

 ### Risk Analysis Methods

-- Qualitative: Involves the use of nomenclature for impact ratings such as severe, moderate or low.
+- Qualitative: Involves the use of nomenclature for impact ratings such as severe, moderate, or low.
-- Quantitative: Attempts to calculate the probably loss associated with any given risk.
+- Quantitative: Attempts to calculate the probability of loss associated with any given risk.

-##### Quantitative formulas for Risk Determination
+##### Quantitative Formulas for Risk Determination

 Monetary Loss Value